straz/artificialtrust/_articles/ethical.md

 (produced in the thymus) are samples composed from many kinds of "self" and "outsider" cells.
 Not all T-cells do this job well enough to be trustworthy; 98% of these immature T-cells fail and are immediately killed.
-Ony the 2% which pass are allowed to graduate from the thymus, moving onward to serve and protect your body.
+Only the 2% which pass are allowed to graduate from the thymus, moving onward to serve and protect your body.

 ## Cull the failures

 <!-- start_excerpt -->
-With biology in mind, the answer is pretty obvious: if you want AIs to be ethical, the only way to be sure is to apply strong selective pressure.
+With biology in mind, the answer is pretty obvious: if you want AIs to be ethical, the only way to be sure is to apply strong evolutionary pressure.
 The best way to do this is to apply a swift and certain threat of termination to unethical AIs.
 <!-- end_excerpt -->